UniboDIFABiophysics/programmingCourseDIFA/Lesson_06_Vectorization.md

 The last one is the idea of expressing operations on entire data structures, and letting the CPU perform them on all the element at once.

+the performance increase comes from a reduction of the cache I/O between CPU and RAM, a huge bottleneck in operations. (we will see the `numexpr` library for even more optimization)

 ### Single Instruction Multiple Data

 ![alt text](./immagini/vec.png "## Cost of Operations")